- Welcome!

 Here are a few things that make Chinese easier to learn:

-- Flexible parts of speech – For non-natives, a difficult part in English might be to figure out how to make a noun out of a verb or an adjective out of a verb.
-In Chinese, it’s not obvious what’s an adjective and what’s a verb, they merge and float into each other, which generally means it’s a lot easier to understand and also easier to guess how to use.
+• Flexible parts of speech – For non-natives, a difficult part of learning English is to figure out how to make a noun out of a verb or an adjective out of a verb.
+In Chinese, it’s not obvious what’s an adjective and what’s a verb, they merge and float into each other, which generally means it’s easier to understand and also easier to guess how to use.

-- Particles instead of inflections – Although it’s not true that Chinese is entirely free from inflections (such as “rain-ed” or “fox-es”), particles are used to represent such things.
-A particle might indicate that an action is completed or that there are many of something, but these particles are always the same and not dependent on the word preceding it!
+• Particles instead of inflections – Although it’s not true that Chinese is entirely free from inflections (such as “rain-ed” or “fox-es”), particles are used to represent such things.
+A particle might indicate that an action is completed or that there is a collection of something, but these particles are always the same and not dependent on the word preceding it!

-- Limited use of tenses – Chinese doesn’t distinguish between yesterday, today and tomorrow as much as English does.
+• No tenses – Chinese doesn’t distinguish between yesterday, today and tomorrow in the same way as we do in English.
 Most of the time, it’s simply indicated by a word describing when something happens, rather than changing the structure of the sentence.
-However, tense can often be entirely left out if it’s obvious given the context.
+Verbs do not change their form based on when they took place.

 A question of perspective

-Before it’s time to end this article, I should point out that learning any language completely unrelated to your own will take a lot of time, especially if you plan to learn it to an advanced level (and to be honest, Chinese becomes really nasty at an advanced level).
+Before it’s time to end this article, I should point out that learning any language unrelated to your own will take a lot of time, especially if you plan to learn it to an advanced level (and to be honest, Chinese becomes much more difficult when you go from trying to be understood to being idiomatically correct).
 Learning to read and write Chinese takes a lot longer than learning to speak, but that doesn’t mean that it can’t be done.
-Part of the reason I run Hacking Chinese is so that I can share my own thoughts on how to best learn the language!

 Learning Chinese is not impossible